williamwight/datasources/README.md

 #### Response example details

-The example above responds with the following details:
+The successful example above responds with the following details:

 * The account `name` is confirmed as `Test_Account`.
 * The `data_source_id` is `741`.